 "Nu komt de aap uit de mouw." - Now the monkey comes out of the sleeve.

 Canals - There are 165 canals in the Dutch capital - no, seriously.
-This is a town that's dominated by boats, and speaking of which, a boat trip actually makes for a spectacular way to see the sights on your Amsterdam stag do.
-Read more...
+This is a town that's dominated by boats, and speaking of which, a canal boat cruise actually makes for a spectacular way to see the sights.

 XXX - Amsterdam's coat of arms features three prominent X's - and no, that isn't in reference to the x-rated Red Light District.
 They allegedly represent the crosses of St. Andrew who was martyred on an x-shaped cross in the 1st century.
 Sorry for being a killjoy.